Pricing Strategy

 • ecommerce or automation-heavy builds with deeper complexity

-The cost questions worth asking before you buy
+What cost questions are worth asking before you buy?

 • what updates are easy versus paid change requests